-This transition guide explains things to consider if you are an existing New Relic APM user and want to enable distributed tracing.
+This transition guide explains important points to consider if you are considering using distributed tracing.

 Consider how distributed your system is

+You'll probably get many benefits from enabling distributed tracing if your system relies on many interconnected services, or is in the process of moving towards such an architecture.
 For example, if your application consists of a browser client making calls to an API service that distributes calls to other services to retrieve data, distributed tracing will help you identify where errors and latency are happening.
-If your backend service uses asynchronous calls to services to complete the end-to-end operation, you will be able to see and analyze that asynchronous activity.
+If your back-end service uses asynchronous calls to services to complete the end-to-end operation, you'll be able to see and analyze that asynchronous activity.

 - More cross-service activity details and more complete end-to-end traces.